-Insurers that focus more on the bottom line than on patients are violating state laws that require them to ensure patients receive timely, medically appropriate care - and to adequately pay providers for that care.
+Many insurance companies are violating state laws that require them to ensure patients receive timely, medically appropriate care - and to adequately pay providers for that care.

-- Patients should be able to count on having coverage for medically necessary health care services without delays or inappropriate denials. - Paying covered, medically necessary claims on time and in full means hospitals, doctors, and other providers can focus on their primary mission healing those who are sick and injured. - Too many insurers violate patients' trust by imposing unnecessary and harmful barriers to care.
-Practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care only hurt patients and the clinicians who care for them.
+- Patients should be able to count on their insurance company to pay for medically necessary health care services without delays or denials. - Paying covered, medically necessary claims on time and in full means hospitals, doctors, and other providers can focus on their primary mission healing those who are sick and injured. - Those insurers that focus on their bottom lines over the health and well-being of patients are violating the promises made to their enrollees by imposing unnecessary and harmful barriers to care.
+Practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care hurt patients and the clinicians who care for them.